Nico-Shock/QemuGUI-nqg-/README.md

 Smaller features that are not implemented yet:
 - Fixes to the Graphics API screen; for example, the QEMU default screen is used for SDL.
-- Greyouts for misconfigured or unsupported graphics APIs.
 - Feature to double click a list item in the GUI to jump directly to the correct VM window.
 - A fluent animation bar with a centered percentage display above it for operations like cloning or managing snapshots.